The Mechanics of Silent Infection

 As security measures improve, drive-by download techniques continue to adapt:

 Supply Chain Focus: Rather than targeting individual websites, attackers are increasingly focusing on compromising popular JavaScript libraries, content delivery networks, and other shared web resources.
 This approach allows them to impact thousands of websites through a single compromise.
-CISA reported a 118% increase in supply chain attacks targeting web components over the past year.
+Government agencies have reported an increase in supply chain attacks targeting web components.

 Fileless Techniques: Modern drive-by downloads increasingly use fileless techniques that operate entirely in memory, leaving minimal traces on the victim’s system.
-CrowdStrike observed that 79% of sophisticated drive-by download attacks in 2023 used some form of fileless execution to evade traditional security controls.
+Security researchers have observed that many sophisticated drive-by download attacks use some form of fileless execution to evade traditional security controls.

 By understanding how drive-by downloads operate and implementing appropriate defensive measures, organizations and individuals can significantly reduce the risk posed by these silent but dangerous attacks.